 A few other considerations would be to purchase a de-icer for your birdbath.
 I have a friend that likes to use a heated dog dish as a source of water instead of a birdbath.
 I've used both and either work great.

 And here's a final tip for you.
-My folks always save smaller dead trees, shrubs, or brush to position near their feeders so that the birds have a nearby place to take cover.
+My folks always save smaller dead trees, shrubs, or brush to a position near their feeders so that the birds have a nearby place to take cover.
 Evergreens, branches, and twigs provide needed shelter and protection.

 Finally, pat yourself on the back if you've incorporated berry-producing trees and shrubs like serviceberry, dogwood, and viburnum.
 You'll be rewarded with even more birds over the years, like the Cedar Waxwing - one of my favorites.